Saltwater-City/bslc.github.io/_posts/2021-01-04-proxmox-server.md

 ## Installing Proxmox

 To install Proxomox, you will need to create a USB key with the installation software.
+I download Proxomox 6.3 and use a Mac to create the installation media.

 1. Download Proxmox
     You can download the latest version of Proxmox directly [at this page](https://www.proxmox.com/en/downloads/category/iso-images-pve).